top of page

 Figure 1: Demonstration figure illustrating multiple BEA processes (VectorMine/Shutterstock, 2022).

-Behavioral evidence analysis is one of several criminal profiling methods currently in use.
+Behavioral evidence analysis BEA is one of several criminal profiling methods currently in use.
 It is an ideo-deductive method of criminal profiling and crime scene analysis.
-The term "ideo" stands for an idiographic method that in the context of criminal profiling examines aspects of individual cases and perpetrators through forensic analysis.
+The term "ideo" stands for refers to an idiographic method that in the context of criminal profiling examines aspects of individual cases and perpetrators through forensic analysis.
 Deductive profiling is based on direct observation of the crime scene.
 BEA examines and interprets physical evidence, victimology, and crime scene characteristics, which are then used to analyze patterns of behavior that suggest offender characteristics with forensic significance.
 This process results in what is referred to as behavioral evidence.
 Behavioral evidence is physical evidence, documentation, or testimony that can help evaluate how, when, and if the crime occurred.
 All of this evidence can be viewed as behavioral evidence if there is an objective relationship between them.
 For example, if semen is found at the scene of the crime, it indicates that a man was present at the scene.
 It may also signal the primacy of sexual behavior during the crime.
 Fingerprints found at a crime scene may suggest the presence, contact with, or use of an object.
 Toxicology results may show the presence of drugs, alcohol, or other toxic substances in the victim's or offender's systems and how these substances may have affected their behavior.
 Injuries may imply the type of weapon used.
 Footwear marks found at the scene of a crime may be an indicator of the manner of walking or running and the direction in which the perpetrator or victim was moving.
 This information will then assist in the crime scene reconstruction.
 For BEA to be truly applicable, behavioral evidence must be properly examined and evaluated in context as a whole.
 Unlike other criminal profiling methods discussed in previous articles in this series, BEA does not rely on average offender types but is based on a thorough examination of the crime scene and associated behaviors to determine which characteristics are evident (Turvey, 2008).

 Data drawn from forensic analysis, crime scene analysis, and forensic victimology are the basis for the development of the BEA profile.
 Forensic analysis is considered the first step because it examines, tests, and interprets all physical evidence and then determines how it corresponds to the behavioral evidence.
 There is a strong correlation between physical and behavioral evidence.
 The existence of this correlation is only possible if behavior can be inferred from physical evidence; therefore, not all physical evidence can serve as a basis for behavioral evidence.
 Furthermore, this correlation must be grounded upon a strong supportive foundation, in which relevance and objectivity should be assessed solely by an individual with the appropriate forensic science background.
 Crime scene analysis investigates, identifies, and evaluates all behavioral evidence from the crime scene.
 The crime scene characteristics to be determined in this context are the method of approach, attack, or control as well as, location type, used materials, verbal activity, and type and sequence of any precautionary actions.
 A lack of understanding of this information can potentially reduce the results of the overall profiling, as a profile is only as good as the information it is composed of (Turvey, 2008).
 The characteristics of a crime scene are based on evidence that cannot always be obtained, and therefore may not be established, which could limit any further findings.
 Forensic victimology is the study of the victim.
 Its importance in criminal profiling lies in the fact that through the characteristics of the victim, information about the offender can be ascertained by the way the victim was treated or what trace evidence was left on the victim.
 This includes information regarding the offender's imagination, motive, knowledge, skills, and modus operandi.
 Victimology in criminal profiling also assesses the level of exposure to harm and, therefore, how the victim's lifestyle influenced the exposure to harm.
 The time of exposure to harm is considered a significant factor as well (Petherick & Turvey, 2008).